 Navigator: identifying your pathway for required biodiversity assessment and approvals

-For example, you may be required to obtain development consent or a native vegetation clearing approval.
-Your development or vegetation clearing may trigger what is described as the Biodiversity Offsets Scheme.
-You may therefore need to engage an accredited assessor to prepare a Biodiversity Development Assessment Report in accordance with the Biodiversity Assessment Method and to submit that report with your application for consent or approval.
-In other cases, you may not be required to obtain a Biodiversity Development Assessment Report but may need to obtain a permit from the local council to carry out clearing.
+Assessment and approval pathways for biodiversity impacts will depend upon the purpose, nature, location and extent of the vegetation clearing.
+In some cases you may be required to obtain development consent or a native vegetation clearing approval.
+You may need to engage an accredited assessor to prepare a Biodiversity Development Assessment Report in accordance with the Biodiversity Assessment Method and to submit that report with your application for consent or approval.
+In other cases you may not be required to obtain a Biodiversity Development Assessment Report but may need to obtain a permit from the local council to carry out clearing.

 If you are required to obtain a Biodiversity Development Assessment Report, the conditions of an approval or consent will likely require you to retire biodiversity credits.